 ‘It’s not like I have a choice.’

-Michael did what Mr Carter recommended, whereafter the teacher gave more advice.
+Michael did what Mr Carter recommended, after which the teacher gave more advice.

 The others nodded simultaneously.
-They found it remarkable that Mr Carter had the guts to take on a leading role after he had been threatened by them, but the same could be said about them.
+They found it remarkable that Mr Carter should have the guts to take on a leading role after he had been threatened by them, but the same could be said about them.
 After all, they had the guts to use violence and death threats against a teacher to put him in his place.
-They could get a lot more for that than just detetion for a couple of days.
+They could receive a lot more for that than just detetion for a couple of days.

 ‘Are there any questions?’ he asked as if he were simply finishing an everyday lecture.

 ‘Yes,’ Charlotte said, ‘Do you have any plans next weekend?
 There’s a new restaurant at the corner of the street and I’d like to try it out sometime.’

 This question was met with an uncomprehending look from everyone present.

 ‘What?’
 Charlotte subsequently asked , ‘I’m two years older than you, it’s really not that strange for me to ask him out.’

 ‘Yes, it is, Charlotte,’ Mr Carter replied, ‘It’s odd enough that you should ask your teacher out and the fact that you’re doing it in these circumstances makes it even stranger.
 My boyfriend wouldn’t appreciate it if I went on a date with you, anyway.’